tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Interlude (Tollen Downtime).md

 - This is a land of boreal forests, swift rivers, and rocky coasts, with few people, a dangerous place, where dragon attacks are common
 - Halfling memories do speak of a people who live in the forests, scattered groups related to the people of Vostok and the Sembaran Highlands, who worship animal spirits
-- Rumors claim that once, before the [[Great War]], the giants of the [[Sivnjo Mountains]] (SHEEF-nyo; meta: the mountains forming the eastern border of Vostok - name might change) provided sanctuary and protection to many people - human, stoneborn, dwarf, and others - against the dangers of the north, but recent tales do not tell what has become of this protection
+- Rumors claim that once, before the [[Great War]], the giants of the [[Svinjo Mountains]] (SHEEF-nyo; meta: the mountains forming the eastern border of Vostok - name might change) provided sanctuary and protection to many people - human, stoneborn, dwarf, and others - against the dangers of the north, but recent tales do not tell what has become of this protection
 ### Hall of Stories (Rodnya Voknaz)

 Few, vague, and cryptic are the tales of the Rodnya, but here is what you are able to gather